-Attorneys are investigating whether class action lawsuits can be filed on behalf of people whose sunroofs spontaneously shattered or exploded.
+Attorneys are investigating whether class action lawsuits can be filed on behalf of people whose sunroofs spontaneously shattered, blew out or exploded.

 What Brands Are Under Investigation?